Destined for Infamy

 More about Wichita history at: http://jessejamesphotoalbum.com/jesse-james-museum/

-Billy would come to manhood among a group of young men who would become some of the most famous figures of the Wild West.
+Billy came to manhood among a group of young men who would become some of the most famous figures of the Wild West.

 Billy was considered the kid of the outfit, even though his taller brother Josey was a few years younger.
 They both have the familiar bulges of guns hidden under their jackets.